-Goal #7: In conjunction with the Champaign County Sheriff's Office and other community stakeholders, pursue a continuum of services as an alternative to incarceration and/or overutilization of local Emergency Departments for persons with behavioral health needs or developmental disabilities.
+In conjunction with the Champaign County Sheriff's Office, other law enforcement, and community stakeholders, pursue a continuum of services as an alternative to incarceration and/or overutilization of local emergency departments for persons with behavioral health needs or developmental disabilities.

-Objective #1: Support initiatives providing housing and employment supports for persons with a mental illness, substance use disorder, and/or intellectual and developmental disabilities through the Champaign County Continuum of Care or other local collaboration.
+Objective 7.1: Support initiatives providing housing and employment supports for persons with a mental illness, substance use disorder, and/or intellectual and developmental disabilities through local collaborations.
 (Allocation Priority/Criteria Objective)